 Adhering to tax regulations

 GDPR isn’t the only concern, because there’s also the thorny matter of tax calculation.
 Finances almost always need to be taxed at some point, and it often falls to SaaS providers to carry out the necessary calculations (and even registrations) on behalf of their customers.
-It’s generally a big selling point — for instance, Wave Payroll points to its “Payroll Accuracy Guarantee” (a guarantee that tax calculations will always be correct) as a core strength of the system.
+It’s generally a big selling point — for instance, Wave Payroll points to its “Payroll Accuracy Guarantee” (a guarantee that tax calculations will always be correct) as a core strength of the system, as is the case with other payroll outsourcing and software development services.

 Tax compliance when handling customer finances isn’t just important for looking professional and maintaining a good reputation.
 It’s also an effective legal necessity, because saying you’ll deal with something to a reasonable standard puts you on the hook should there be a problem.
 If a company messes up some tax calculations and their customer falls foul of the law, the blame will rapidly be redirected to the culpable party.